Improve Your MBA Candidacy Now for Fall Applications

 Did you major in liberal arts?
 Is your undergrad GPA 3.2 or below?
 In both of these scenarios, you may want to consider taking quantitative classes to enhance your academic profile.
-When in doubt about the strength of your test scores, consult your target schools’ admitted student profile page and compare them to the median reported score.
+When in doubt about your test scores’ strength, consult your target schools’ admitted student profile page and compare them to the median reported score.

 If you took the GMAT once or twice and did not receive the score you think you are capable of, consider taking a prep course to remind you how to solve those high school math logic problems.

 Retake the GMAT until you get the score you feel good about.
 Or, prove you have the quantitative chops by acing a college-level statistics, microeconomics, or calculus course at the local community college.
 For applicants who can’t raise their GMAT score enough, consider taking the GRE and see how the two scores stack up.

 Fortunately, most MBA admissions teams take a holistic view of an individual’s candidacy.
 Enthusiastic recommendation letters that also address the applicant’s quantitative skills will carry significant weight with the committee.

 A strong focus on work is fantastic.
 But it’s important to showcase other aspects of your personality, too.
 This helps prove that you bring a diverse set of skills to an MBA program.
 Community involvement demonstrates that you have a larger view of the world.
 Specifically, it shows you see what’s happening outside of your office and that you want to contribute.

 But what if you have no time for outside interests because of your 80-hour workweek?
 Many applicants share this dilemma.
 Nevertheless, you should still try to find ways to subtly up your community engagement in the coming months.
 It’s not about gaming the process with some newfound volunteering involvement, however.